Quieter than other Oral-B brushes, the iO9 cleans the teeth really well.

 To fit in with the redesign of the iO, the typical Oral-B packaging has also been updated.
 It fits the same theme and looks smart.

-The image of the handle on the front of the box is the colour of the brush inside.
-And the key features and functions are highlighted.
+The image on the box is colour matched to that inside and the key features and functions are highlighted.

-If you have ever seen or handled an Oral-B electric toothbrush, you will soon see the difference in the design.
+If you have ever seen or handled an Oral-B electric toothbrush, you will soon see the difference in the design that the iO offers.

 The handle still has the typical cylindrical design, but the whole handle looks much more refined.

-On the front of the handle, in the upper half is an oval panel, within which is the power button, colour OLED display and mode button.
-The circular buttons have a very slight concave design and sit above and below the display.
+On the front of the handle, in the upper half, is an oval panel, within which the power button, display and mode button reside.

 The side and back of the handle are all smooth to the touch with no notable features.

 There is a lack of rubber gripping points that were useful on previous models.
-Some of the practicalities have been sacrificed for design, but this is to be expected.
+Some of the practicalities have been sacrificed for design.

 Although there are no notches on the handle to stop this rolling if laid flat on a countertop, the design and weighting is such that the handle simply does not roll like most other brushes.